Big7asty/wherethef/README.md

 # Wherethef.py

-'wherethef.py' is an open source administration tool for pulling all files within a timeframe you specify into a new directory.
+'wherethef.py' is an open source administration tool for copying all files within a timeframe you specify into a new directory.
 The use case for this tool is to make penetration tests/vulnerability assessment end of day data transfer a little easier.

 # IMPORTANT!